ruuddejong-altran/python-c-cpp/docs/example_3.md

 from C++ to Python.
 But this requires
-that the Python callback code is an overriden virtual method in a class that is derived from a C++ class.
+that the Python callback code is an overriden virtual method in a Python class that is derived from a C++ class.

 So, in order to make this work we must: